 Akerlay is a name of ancient Anglo-Saxon origin and comes from the family once having lived in a clearing surrounded by oak trees.
 The surname Akerlay literally means oak-meadow.
 The surname Akerlay is associated with the village of Acle in Norfolk, and the village of Akeley in Buckinghamshire.

 Early Origins of the Akerlay family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akerlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Akerlay research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akerlay History in all our PDF Extended History products and printed products wherever possible.

 Akerlay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Akerlay family name include Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.

 Early Notables of the Akerlay family (pre 1700)